Relation between $f$-vectors and $d$-vectors in cluster algebras of finite type or rank 2: Introduction and main theorems

 are \emph{equivalent} if there exists a permutation~$\sigma$ of indices~$1, \dots, n$ such that

 for all~$i$ and~$j$.
-We denote by $[\Sigma]$ the equivalence class represented by a labeled seed $\Sigma$ and call it a \emph{non-labeled seed}.
-We define \emph{non-labeled clusters} (resp., \emph{non-labeled coefficients}) as clusters (resp., coefficients) of non-labeled seeds. \begin{definition} A cluster algebra $\Acal$ (resp., cluster pattern $v\mapsto\Sigma_v$) is \emph{of finite type} if $\Acal$ has finitely many distinct non-labeled seeds. \end{definition}
+We denote by $[\Sigma]$ the equivalent classes represented by a labeled seed $\Sigma$ and call it \emph{non-labeled seed}.
+Also, We define a \emph{(non-labeled) clusters} $[\xx]$ as the set ignored the order of a labeled cluster.
+Abusing notation, we abbreviate $[\xx]$ to $\xx$.